 - Provide you with the products, promotions, services, newsletters, and information you request and respond to correspondence that we receive from you;

-- Customize and personalize your use of the Services;
+- Customize and personalize your use of the Services or Kids Player;

 - Contact you with surveys, legal notices, and other information that may be relevant to your use of the Services;

-- Maintain or administer the Services, perform business analyses, or for other internal purposes to improve the quality of our business, the Services, and other products and services we offer;
+- Maintain or administer the Services and Content, perform business analyses, or for other internal purposes to improve the quality of our business, the Services, and other products and services we offer;

 - Publish stories, comments, and other information posted in our interactive online features;